ecmel/prettier-plugin-ejs/README.md

 npm install --save-dev prettier-plugin-ejs
 ```

-This will be loaded by Prettier v2 but for Prettier v3, plugin should be manually loaded:
+For Prettier v2, the plugin will be loaded automatically.

+For Prettier v3, you'll need to manually load the plugin:

 ```sh
 prettier --plugin=prettier-plugin-ejs --write .
 ```

-Please check [Prettier Docs](https://prettier.io/docs/en/plugins.html) for other options.
+Please check [Prettier Docs](https://prettier.io/docs/en/plugins.html) for other loading methods.

 ## Example